LIHI Certificate #90 - Deerfield River Project, Vermont and Massachusetts

 • Sherman – The Sherman Development is operated on a peaking, weekly storage basis.
 The facility consists of an earthfill dam and spillway, intake and penstock, powerhouse, and substation.
 Sherman Reservoir is roughly 2 miles long and 0.25 miles across at its widest point with a surface area of 218 acres, 1,359 acre-feet of useable storage and gross storage of 3,593 acre-feet.
 The impoundment also formerly provided once-through cooling water for the now decommissioned Yankee Atomic Electric Power Company’s Rowe Station.
 Sherman Dam is 110 feet high and 810 feet long with a 179-foot-long concrete gravity spillway and a concrete and brick intake structure.
 Four feet of flashboards are maintained on the spillway year-round.
 Water is conveyed from the reservoir either through spillage, or via the powerhouse intake.
 Water is conveyed to the integral powerhouse via a concrete conduit 98 feet in length with a cross-sectional area of 142 square feet, and a steel penstock 13 feet in diameter and 227 feet long.
 There are no diversion canals or tunnels.
 The powerhouse contains one vertical 6 MW Francis unit.

 • Deerfield No. 5 – The Deerfield No. 5 Development is operated on a peaking, daily storage basis.
 The facility consists of two dams, a series of diversion tunnels, canals and penstocks, the powerhouse, and a substation.
 The impoundment is about 0.75-mile-long and 180 feet across at its widest point with a surface area of 38 acres, and gross storage of 118 acre-feet.
 It is comprised of a concrete gravity spillway 35 feet high and 90 feet long; a concrete intake structure that directs water to a minimum flow pipe; two low level sluice gates; and a power tunnel located in the west abutment.
 Water is conveyed from the impoundment by spillage, the minimum flow pipe, the sluice gates, or by the intake tunnel to the powerhouse.
 Hydraulically controlled steel flap gates are used to maintain normal reservoir elevation along the entire spillway crest.
 The control gates in the western abutment intake structure are composed of two 8-foot-wide by 7.75-foot-high sluices and a single 12.5-foot by 13-foot intake gate.
 Two tunnels, two concrete conduits, and three canals crisscross River Road and total 14,941 feet in length.
 The Deerfield No. 5 tunnel/canal system includes a small concrete gravity diversion structure about 12 feet high and 160 feet long on Dunbar Brook which directs water from the impounded brook (approximately 0.1-mile long and 175 feet across) into the southernmost tunnel.
 Collectively, these structures create a 3-mile-long bypassed reach and convey water from the dam to a 400-foot-long, 10-foot-diameter steel penstock and then to the powerhouse.
 The powerhouse is a steel frame and concrete structure constructed in 1974.
 It replaced the original station which was removed when the Bear Swamp Pumped Storage Project (FERC No. 2669) was built.
-The powerhouse contains one vertical Francis unit with a capacity of 14 MW.
+The powerhouse contains one vertical Francis unit with a capacity of 15.5 MW.
+A 230-kW minimum flow unit was added in 2023 and is located at the dam inside the existing minimum flow pipe.
 The Dunbar Brook diversion structure was completely redesigned and reconstructed in 1993.
 Two gates control water level in the canals and can divert flow to the powerhouse or release water into the Deerfield River via Dunbar Brook.

 • Deerfield No. 4 – The Deerfield No. 4 Development is operated on a peaking, daily storage basis.
 The facility consists of an earthfill dam, spillway and sluice gates, intake and tunnel, forebay and penstocks, powerhouse, and substation.
 The impoundment is roughly 2 miles long and 500 feet across at its widest point, with a surface area of 75 acres, gross storage of 467 acre-feet and usable storage of 432 acre-feet.
 The dam is comprised of an earthfill embankment with a concrete core approximately 50 feet high and 160 feet long, a 241-foot-long concrete gravity spillway, and three sluice gates located in the east abutment.
 The dam is equipped with flashboards ranging in height from 6 to 8 feet.
 Water is conveyed from the impoundment either by spillage or by sluice gates located in the eastern abutment.
 The intake gates include a 10-foot by 10-foot, an 8-foot by 10-foot, and a single 10-foot by 14-foot surface sluice.
 In addition, a 6-foot by 12-foot surface sluice gate is located adjacent to, and downstream of, the power tunnel intake racks.
 This gate discharges into a 10-foot-diameter vertical conduit which in turn, discharges into a 4-foot-diameter pipe that discharges into the tailrace.
 It has an electric operator used to pass minimum flows into the 1.5-mile-long bypassed reach and was formerly used for downstream fish passage.
 The power tunnel conveys water from the intake structure at the impoundment via a 12.5-foot-diameter, 1,514-foot-long concrete and brick lined horseshoe shaped tunnel that leads to the powerhouse forebay.
 The earthen forebay has a 12,000 square foot surface area and a 35-foot depth.
 From the forebay, water is conveyed through three 10-foot-diameter, 154-foot-long steel penstocks to the powerhouse.
 The powerhouse is a steel frame and brick structure constructed in 1913.
 It contains three horizontal Francis units each with a capacity of 2 MW.